Lee Bong-ryun: Critical acclaim and further recognition

 In 2023, Lee reunited with director Yoo Je-won and Jeon Do-yeon in the romantic-comedy TV series Crash Course in Romance, portraying Kim Young-joo, the best friend of Nam Haeng-seon (Jeon Do-yeon).
 Her performance was noted for complementing Jeon's acting.
 This was followed by a role in Destined With You.

 In 2024, Lee made a special appearance in Yoo Je-won's drama Love Next Door and acted as an announcer in the film I, the Executioner.
 In 2025, she made a special appearance in Kim Won-seok's drama When Life Gives You Tangerines, written by Lim Sang-choon.
 Also in 2025, she starred in the tvN drama Resident Playbook, a spin-off of Hospital Playlist, where she was cast as Seo Jeong-min, a professor of obstetrics and gynecology at Jongno Yulje Hospital.
 Despite a one-year delay, the drama was successful, earning Lee a reward trip to Bali with the cast and crew.

 Personal life

-Lee is a Catholic, but when choosing a stage name, she was drawn to names with a Buddhist resonance.
-She selected the name 'Bong-ryeon' after seeing a middle school boy named Bong-ryeon featured in current affairs program VJ Special Forces about name changes; the boy expressed great relief after changing his name, which resonated with her.
-She liked the sound of 'Bong' as it felt familiar and humorous.
-When writing her name in Chinese characters, she chose 鳳輦, meaning 'a palanquin that the king rides,' noting that the Chinese characters could be changed if needed, potentially becoming 峰 (peak) or 蓮 (lotus).
+Although Lee is Catholic, she selected her stage name, "Bong-ryeon," for its perceived Buddhist resonance.
+She was inspired by a segment on the television program VJ Special Forces regarding name changes, where she found the phonetics of the name familiar and humorous.
+For the Chinese character (Hanja) transcription, she chose 鳳輦 (Bong-ryeon), meaning "the king's palanquin," while noting the characters could be adapted to mean "peak" (峰) or "lotus" (蓮) in the future.

 Lee married actor Lee Gyu-hee on March 11, 2019.
-They met as junior and senior in Alleyway Theater Company.
+The couple met as colleagues through the Alleyway Theater Company.